montymobile1/devdox-ai-portal-api/README.md

    _Vault Keys_: Multiple encryption keys can be specified (comma-separated) for vault access.
    _Local .env_: The generated .env file will contain sensitive data.
 Ensure it's in your .gitignore.

-3. [x] Create a `.env` file in the secrets  directory with your credentials:
+3. [x] Create a `.env` file in the instance  directory with your credentials:

    | Variable Name             | Required | Deprecated | Description                                                                 |
    |---------------------------|----------|------------|-----------------------------------------------------------------------------|